Dan Severn: NWA World Heavyweight Champion (1995–1999)

 Severn entered the National Wrestling Alliance (NWA) in 1995, making his debut for the governing body at an event on January 6, by defeating Johnny Johnson in a "wrestler versus boxer" match.
-On February 24, Severn defeated Chris Candido to capture his first NWA World Heavyweight Championship at a Smoky Mountain Wrestling (SMW) event.
+On February 24, Severn defeated Chris Candido to capture his first NWA World's Heavyweight Championship at a Smoky Mountain Wrestling (SMW) event.
 Severn made his first title defense on March 17 against Benson Lee at a Steel City Wrestling event, where he retained the title.
 He went on to win the UFC 5 tournament Championship in April, making him the first and only man to hold an MMA and a professional wrestling championship simultaneously.

 Severn defended the title on various NWA promotions, with most of his title defenses taking place in NWA New Jersey.
 His challengers during his first year of title reign included Osamu Nishimura, Tommy Cairo, Max Anthony, Yoshihiro Tajiri, Andre Baker, Tony Monroe, Geza Kalman Jr., and Jim Neidhart.
 He also returned to SMW, retaining the title against Bobby Blaze twice, at Charlotte Memories and Superbowl of Wrestling.
 He toured Japan, competing for International Wrestling Association (IWA) at Kawasaki Dream where he defeated Tarzan Goto to retain the title in front of a massive 28,000 fans at the Kawasaki Stadium.
 Severn was ranked No. 4 for the "most inspirational wrestler" award and No. 35 on the PWI 500 by Pro Wrestling Illustrated in 1995.